quotient-im/Quaternion/BUILDING.md

   has asked CMake to find a package configuration file provided by "Qt5Widgets", but CMake did not find one.
 ```
+...or a similar error referring to Qt5 - make sure that your `CMAKE_PREFIX_PATH`
-...then you need to set the right `CMAKE_PREFIX_PATH` variable, see above.
+actually points to the location where Qt5 is installed, see above.

 If `cmake` fails with...
 ```